sschleemilch/vehicle_signal_specification/docs-gen/content/extensions/overlay.md

 The number for `given` represents number of nodes (branches/sensors/actuators/attributes) explicitly removed.
 The `overall` number represents total number, including child nodes for explicitly removed branches.
 More detailed output is given in debug mode.

-### Overlays in the standard catalog

-With the feature of overlays, we introduced a new folder in the repository called `overlays`.
-In there you'll find two additional folders:

-* `profiles`: Larger overlays to adapt VSS to a specific vehicle category, like motorbikes.
-* `extensions`: Smaller overlays typically to be applied after applying profiles (if any).

-{{% notice warning %}}
-**DISCLAIMER:** Use of overlays is a new concept for VSS.
-The overlays in those folders shall currently be seen as examples only, and are not part of the official VSS specification.
-{{% /notice %}}